 ~ Opt to go out just for a drink instead of the whole meal or experiment making some cocktails at home

 ~ Order in.
-We love apps like Deliveroo and Uber Eats plus if you use our link for Deliveroo, you get $10 off your first order (affiliate link, we get $10 credit with Deliveroo, too).
+We love apps like Deliveroo and Uber Eats (use the code eats-kyliet591ue for $10 off your first order) plus if you use our link for Deliveroo, you get $10 off your first order (affiliate link, we get $10 credit with Deliveroo, too).